maierfelix/glmw/README.md

  - You need to manually free data, since there is no garbage collection yet (**be careful! :p**).
  - Methods like ``mat4.create`` and ``mat4.multiply`` return a numeric address.
 To get an view on your data you need to use e.g. ``mat4.view(address)``.
 This returns a ``Float32Array`` which is a direct view onto the allocated data in WebAssembly's memory.
 You can manually read/write from this view.
  - WebAssembly's memory cannot be directly shared with JavaScript's memory.
 This means that you cannot pass an JavaScript array into methods like ``vec3.sqrLength``.
 You first have to convert it into the given module type (e.g. ``vec3.fromValues``) which then gives you the memory address of the allocated data.
+ - There is some overhead when calling from JavaScript->WebAssembly, but it seems acceptable.
+Slight performance drops are noticeable when calling a function more than ~15.000 times.

 ### Bridged methods
  - ``*.str`` so a *JavaScript String* is returned.